pfsense/docs/source/cache-proxy/setup-squid-as-a-transparent-proxy.rst

       is operational and tested.
    #.
 Click Save

 #.
-Click on the **Local Cache** tab.

-   #.
-Hard disk cache size (in MB): Set this as needed, but keep it a reasonable
-      size.
-3000 (3GB) may be a good place to start.
-   #.
-Hard disk cache location: Should be */var/squid/cache* but may be
-      moved if needed
-   #.
-Memory cache size: The amount of RAM that squid should claim for
-      caching.
-Use as much as can be spared, as this is much faster than caching to disk.
-It should not exceed 50% of the installed RAM, however.
-   #.
-Hard disk cache location: The directory where the cache will be stored.
-      If using a non-default location (for example, if you have added a separate drive for caching), enter it here.
-   #.
-Minimum object size: Can be left at 0 to cache everything, but may
-      be raised if small objects are not desired in the cache.
-   #.
-Maximum object size: Objects larger than this setting will not be
-      saved on disk.
-If speed is more desirable than saving bandwidth, this should be set to a low value.
-   #.
-Do Not Cache: Set a list of domains that should never be cached.
-      This may also be left blank.
-   #.
-Click Save

-#.
 Click on the **ACLs** tab *(optional for most)*

    #.
 If any other subnets will pass through the proxy aside from the